-The post-secondary programs/ courses are available for registration online.
-Learn more about financial assistance and scholarship programs through the Department of Education, Government of Nunavut or regional Inuit organizations.
-Information on post-secondary program (college or university), Nunavut programs and other training programs in Canada visit:
+The post-secondary programs or courses are available for registration online.
+Learn more about financial assistance and scholarship programs through the Department of Education, Government of Nunavut or the Regional Inuit Organizations.
+Information on post-secondary programs (college or university) or Nunavut programs, and other training programs in Canada visit:

 - University College of the North (UCN) – The Pas, Manitoba